 Aṉangu Pitjantjatjara Yankunytjatjara Lands (APY Lands) Psychological Wellbeing Check

-Presenter: Dr Jane Richards (Manager Employee Psychology and Wellness), Nicolle Cummins (Senior Psychologist) and Helen Paraskevopoulos (Senior Psychologist)
+Presenters: Dr Jane Richards (Manager Employee Psychology and Wellness), Nicolle Cummins (Senior Psychologist) and Helen Paraskevopoulos (Senior Psychologist)

 Teachers in remote indigenous communities are overrepresented in turnover rates and exposure to trauma identifying that working and living there is a psychologically high-risk environment.
 Recognising there are challenging and complex social, cultural and environmental aspects to the role, the Department for Education developed a new approach to selection, which includes a psychological suitability assessment but is also supportive and adaptive to individual needs.